Skaruts/gd_dr_template_project/README.md

 You can download DarkRadiant from [the official website](https://www.darkradiant.net), and you can find more in-depth information on how to use it in the [user manual](https://www.darkradiant.net/userguide).

 **This is not usable yet.** The geometry and 3D models seem to import fine, but there are problems importing brush textures that I couldn't figure out how to fix.
-It works mostly fine with Quake3 format (not the "alternate" one), except when brush faces are slanted.
-The Doom3 format has even more problems with textures.
+FuncGodot can import Quake3 format just fine with the Quake1/Valve configuration, but not when it's exported from DarkRadiant, as DarkRadiant seems to handle textures differently.
+For that reason I tried to add new Quake3 specific import code, but... still got texture issues.
+I also added Doom3 specific import code, but it has the same problem.

+DarkRadiant's default format is Doom3.
+To get Quake3 you need to use the export functionality (don't use the "alternate quake 3" format).

 ###### Note: As this is a WIP, it includes some TrenchBroom and NetRadiantCustom related maps and configurations that I've been using to compare results.
 They can be ignored or deleted.

 The game type config included inside `_darkradiant_game_config` adds support for `png` textures.
-You need to put it in your DarkRadiant folder, along with the other game configs.
-Unlike other map editors, this is the only thing that goes into the editor's folder.
-All editor assets used by your projects goes in their respective folders along with the game assets.
+You need to copy the game config into your DarkRadiant folder, where all the default game configs are.
+Unlike other map editors, this is the only thing that goes into DarkRadiant's folder.
+All editor assets, material and definition files, live in the game's folder, next to the game's assets.

 In the case of Godot projects, the game path in DR should be the absolute path to where all the assets are (textures, models, etc).
 In the case of this project, it's the `assets` folder.